Icon font libraries

-Previous versions of PurgeTSS included several icon fonts libraries such as Bootstrap Icons, Boxicons, LineIcons, and Tabler Icons.
-However, adding more icon fonts was getting out of control.
+Previous versions of PurgeTSS included several icon font libraries such as Bootstrap Icons, Boxicons, LineIcons, and Tabler Icons.
+We reduced the list to keep maintenance manageable.

-The good news is that you can recreate them using the build-fonts
+You can recreate them using the build-fonts command:

 1. Download the libraries